 - Policy A: Recreational vehicle parks shall only be permitted in the urban growth boundaries in the Clatsop Plains. - Policy B: The dune area west of Sunset Lake and the land northeast of Camp Rilea should be encouraged to be kept in public and non-profit ownership.
-These areas should be preserved for their scenic value as well as for wildlife value. - Policy C: Clatsop County will work with the Oregon Parks and Recreation Department (OPRD) to coordinate beach access points and paths and to create a unified public education program about the fragility of dune systems and the need to avoid accessing unofficial systems and paths. - Policy D: Clatsop County and the Oregon Department of Parks and Recreation shall work together to implement the Fort Stevens State Park Plan. - Policy E: State and local jurisdictions shall cooperate to evolve the most efficient traffic flow patterns, parking arrangements and policy requirements for areas on and adjacent to active dune areas, especially parks and beach accesses. - Policy F: Clatsop County will work with Oregon Parks and Recreation Department, Oregon Department of Transportation and the Oregon Military Department to provide an additional trail connection(s) between the north end of Camp Rilea, the beach and Fort Stevens to the existing Fort-to-Sea Trail, and to address trail gaps within and adjacent to Camp Rilea. - Recommended Action: Further research should be done to develop additional trails going from Fort Clatsop National Park to the coastal beaches.
+These areas should be preserved for their scenic value as well as for wildlife value. - Policy C: Clatsop County and the Oregon Department of Parks and Recreation Department shall work together to implement the Fort Stevens State Park Plan. - Policy D: Clatsop County will work with Oregon Parks and Recreation Department, Oregon Department of Transportation and the Oregon Military Department to provide an additional trail connection(s) between the north end of Camp Rilea, the beach and Fort Stevens to the existing Fort-to-Sea Trail, and to address trail gaps within and adjacent to Camp Rilea.

+Recommended Action: Further research should be done to develop additional trails going from connecting Fort Clatsop National Park to the coastal beaches.